Kristfur/lawnscapes-landscaping/README.md

     - Footer contains contact information for Lawnscapes Landscaping and social media icons
     - The socila media icons will open a new tab when clicked, and bring the user to the social media account for Lawnscapes Landscaping.
     - Footer is present on all web pages
+    - Allows user to easliy find our company on social media

 ![Footer snipet](docs/read-me-images/footer.JPG)